enpage/enpage/docs/guides/templates/rendering/loops.md

 ## Syntax

 `for` loops can appear in two forms:
-- Inside the HTML attribute `data-for`
+- Inside the HTML attribute `ep-for`
 - Inside `<template>` tags

 Both syntaxes are valid and can be used interchangeably.

-### Usage inside the `data-for` attribute
+### Usage inside the `ep-for` attribute

-The `data-for` attribute can be used to loop through a list of items and render them.
+The `ep-for` attribute can be used to loop through a list of items and render them.

 ::: warning Important
 - Datasources are directly accessible in the template using the `data` object.
-- All children of an element using the `data-for` attribute are evaluated by Liquid.
-There is **no need** to use the `data-template` attribute inside the children.
+- All children of an element using the `ep-for` attribute are evaluated by Liquid.
+There is **no need** to use the `ep-template` attribute inside the children.
 :::